danStich/shadia/README.md

 Package containing functions and data for American shad population modeling (click [here](https://shadia-ui.github.io/index.html) for project website).

 ## Note
-This package is under continual development at this time, as it is part of ongoing research.
-For that reason, it is important to correspond with package developers before using the dam passage performance standards in decision making or research.
-Please also check regularly for updates, changes, and bug patches.
+This is the developer version of the `shadia` package for R. This package is under continual development at this time, as it is part of ongoing research.
+For that reason, it is important to correspond with package developers before using the dam passage performance standard models in decision making or research.

+Frozen (stable) versions of the software are provided for consistency during dam relisencing studies and reproducibility of research through the [`shadia` website](https://shadia-ui.github.io/index.html).
+The site now also provides up-to-date information about the status of all [models](https://shadia-ui.github.io/models.html)!

+Please check regularly for updates, changes, and bug patches.
 Please submit issues directly to this repository using the links above.

-Frozen versions, provided for consistency during dam relisencing studies and reproducibility of research, can be found on the [`shadia`](https://shadia-ui.github.io/index.html) website.

 </br>

 ## Installation
-This package can be installed with the [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) package in R using the repository url:
+The development version of `shadia` can be installed with  [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) in R using the repository url:

 `devtools::install_github("danStich/shadia")`